 No matter when you visit Greece, there will be something unique for you to do.
 With the exception of winter, it’s easy to travel around Greece.
 The weather will be pleasant, but the crowds might be quite high during the summer months.

 Even though some parts of Greece do see snow during the winter months, if you’re restricting your travel to the larger cities, or can arrange your own mode of transport between areas, it won’t be a bad idea for you to visit Greece during winter as well.
 The cost of travel and accommodation would be much lower, after all!

 1. April to May – Spring / Good Season

-April is the beginning of the holiday season, when people finally hang up their winter coats and get ready to enjoy the sun.
+April is the beginning of the holiday season when people finally hang up their winter coats and get ready to enjoy the sun.
 The weather will be absolutely stunning, with a crisp breeze and a bright sun most of the day.
 The weather will be extremely pleasant.
-While there would be an increase in tourists around Easter, and in the beginning of the season (who would not want to escape to the bright and sunny coast after the winter), the number of tourists does go down towards the mid and end of the season.
+While there would be an increase in tourists around Easter, and at the beginning of the season (who would not want to escape to the bright and sunny coast after the winter), the number of tourists does go down towards the mid and end of the season.
 Expect high prices during the Easter period.

 - Avg.
 Temperature: 78 – 80° F / 26 – 27° C (in Athens)

 - Highlights: This is a great time for you to explore the country on foot, or by bike.
 Towards May, wildflowers start blooming in the countryside, so your bike ride will have a great view as well.
 For some, the waters might still be too cold for a dip.
 This is when the Sound and Light performances start in Athens, so keep a lookout for that.
 Orthodox Easter is celebrated with exceptional pomp and splendor in Greece, with lots of dancing, drinking, and dining.